Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Proposed architecture

 According to its definition, training a VAE on undamaged data involves the approximation of their intractable true posterior through their latent representation.
 In \cite{hawkins1980identification}, an anomaly is defined as an observation that differs from regular data that it is considered to be generated by a different mechanism.
 This definition induces to consider distinct true posterior between undamaged and damaged data.
 Leveraging on this aspect, different latent distributions are generated by the probabilistic encoder if data are heterogeneous (i.e. including both undamaged and damaged data), thus inducing the probabilistic decoder to an erroneous data reconstruction if latent distributions are different from that of the undamaged data.
-Then, after a feature extraction stage, data are fed into a OC-SVM in order to be classified as damaged or not.
+Then, after a feature extraction stage, data are fed into a OC-SVM in order to learn a decision boundary to separate undamaged data from damaged data, and thus to classify new input datapoints as damaged or not.
 A representation of the framework is shown in Figure \ref{fig:pipeline}.
 In the following subsections VAE and OC-SVM models are explained.